Chainflow/solana-mission-control/INSTRUCTIONS.md

 Edit the `config.toml` with your changes.
 Information about all the fields in `config.toml` can be found [here](./docs/config-desc.md)

 Note : Before running this monitoring binary, you need to add the following configuration to `prometheus.yml`.
+You can find the prometheus file at `$HOME/prometheus.yml` .

 ```sh
  scrape_configs: